 If you or someone you love has suffered a serious personal injury, you need an experienced attorney to fight for you.
 At the law offices of Feldheim & Wilenkin, our injury attorneys are ready to help Detroit residents and their families through the entire process of pursuing an injury claim.
 At your side every step of the way, we will make sure that you have access to the medical care you need and obtain the financial compensation you are entitled to under Michigan law.

 After a devastating accident or the onset of a disabling condition, you may feel anxious or overwhelmed by your situation.
 The process of physical and emotional recovery from injuries or disability can be lengthy and draining.
 Fortunately, the financial and emotional burden caused by your accident or illness may be lightened by taking legal action against any party that was responsible for your injury, or by bringing action against any insurance company that is refusing to pay benefits or damages that are owed by law.

 Our goal is to help you move forward with your life after suffering devastating injuries, and we gain personal satisfaction from asserting the rights of accident victims to recover the compensation that they deserve.
-We offer a free consultation and do not charge you any fees unless we are able to recover compensation for you.Pursuing Short-term or Long-Term Disability Benefits
+Our Detroit personal injury lawyers offer a free consultation and do not charge you any fees unless we are able to recover compensation for you.Pursuing Short-term or Long-Term Disability Benefits

 It can be terrifying to lose your income due to an unexpected disabling condition.
 Our firm can guide you through the process of pursuing a claim for benefits, including those involving long-term disability insurance.
 Some claims are governed by the Employment Retirement Income Security Act of 1974 (ERISA), while others are not.
 Although ERISA provides standards for administering plans, it does not dictate the substance of a long-term insurance disability policy.
 Whether or not your claim is viable often depends on the policy language.